top of page

 How to apply:

-Please do let us know if you can help us by the 7th June 2024
+Please do let us know if you can help us by the 30th June 2025 to ensure timely delivery of all traps and equipment.

 The BG Pro Mosquito Trap: